awbla/awbla-student-workflow/content/2-photography.md

 ### Naming images

-Each artifact will have 4 images assocaited with it (sometimes more) 2 jpg and 2 raw (NEF) files.
-Example of renaming: Artifact 1234 from Cabinet D, Drawer 4 will be “CE_CD_D4_1234-a”             “CE_CD_D4_1234-b” (use -c, d, e for subsequent views) for each file type.
+Each artifact will have 4 images associated with it (sometimes more) 2 jpg and 2 raw (NEF) files.
+{% capture text %}Example of renaming: Artifact 1234 from Cabinet D, Drawer 4 will be “CE_CD_D4_1234-a”, “CE_CD_D4_1234-b” (use -c, d, e for subsequent views) for each file type.{% endcapture %}
+{% include alert.html text=text color="danger" %}

 Sort images by type and move all RAW files to their corresponding folder in RAW
-    Batch process all RAW files from a session in Photoshop to Tif files.
+- Batch process all RAW files from a session in Photoshop to Tif files.
-    List the file names in the Metadata List
+- List the file names in the Metadata List

 **Hard drive Upload**
 Photos will go in 2D-Objects in JPEG-Website and TIF